Tag Archives: video games

 The rate of change and the level of complexity have come to a point where nothing is ever finished, because in between the prediction of a successful product and it's launch, everything's changed.

-Also tagged advertising, creativity, experience economy, social gaming, social media, thoughts 2 Comments
+Posted in advertising, games, social media Also tagged creativity, experience economy, social gaming 2 Comments

 Rat Race 2020: “Let’s start with the assumption that people are amazing.”